hi-anki/learn-x86_64-assembly/4-calculatur/readme.md

 And this is precisely the next thing we are going to do.

-But one thing to keep in mind, we are definitely going to learn control flow and iteratio, but that's not the only thing we will learn.
+But one thing to keep in mind, we are definitely going to learn control flow and iteration, but that's not the only thing we will learn.
 That's how assembly is.
 We will learn a ton of other things as well.

 Brace yourself — it’s about to get wild.